 I have extensive experience administering corporate and virtual / private / secure networks.
 I administer security policies, and implement corporate security through the use of virtual private networks (VPNs) and reactive firewalls and firewall policy chains; I have endless experience setting up storage and network infrastructure, network print services, and use Citrix XenServer, and VMWare Workstation (virtual machines) daily.
 I am a highly skilled technology problem-solver and excel at being able to provide solutions on the spot, especially in the capacity of network infrastructure, mobile and IT technology.

 I am an expert with computer hardware and software, application integration, and troubleshoot Windows workstations and desktops daily; in fact, I currently provide Internet support (via remote desktop) to a company mailing list of 79,000 Windows users world-wide.
 I am a self-motivated and driven technology enthusiast and have authored over 1,200 online articles and published 6 books on Microsoft Windows, personal computing, and security.

->

-> I hold a Bachelor of Computer Science degree from the University of Windsor, Windsor, Ontario, Canada.
-I have over 45 hours of training for Windows Server 2012 (r2) certification.
+I hold a Bachelor of Computer Science degree from the University of Windsor, Windsor, Ontario, Canada and am currently working to acquire my MCSA Windows Server certification.

->

-> Linux and Windows Systems Administration, 2001 – Present
+Linux and Windows Systems Administration, 2001 – Present